-Lab glass waste (including plastic items) is defined as items that could puncture regular waste bags and endanger waste handlers and is not contaminated with a biohazardous material.
+Lab glass waste (including plastic items) is defined as items that could puncture regular waste bags and endanger waste handlers.
+It does not include items contaminated with a biohazardous material.
 This category never includes needles, lancets, scalpel blades or any other sharps.